toot-community/blog/content/posts/open-sourcing-toot-community.md

 A few examples:

-- There's no way to import a Digitalocean project, which is kind of like a bucket of resources like servers and databases, into Terraform state.
+- There's no way to import a Digitalocean project into Terraform state.
 As I had to import already existing infrastructure, this means the project isn't in code and anyone using this Terraform code will not have their resources organized into one.
 - Creating a Digitalocean Kubernetes cluster doesn't allow me to create an empty cluster without any node pools.
-Also, subsequent node pools need to be created using a seperate resource called `digitalocean_kubernetes_node_pool`.
+Also, subsequent node pools need to be created using a separate resource called `digitalocean_kubernetes_node_pool`.
 This way changing anything about the primary node pool also has the potential to change some properties on the Kubernetes cluster.
 I'm not too psyched about that.
 - Importing a Digitalocean Spaces bucket doesn't get you all properties associated with the resources like the CORS policy.
 This means you have to be extra careful to not overwrite something.
 - Creating a read-replica of a database instance does indeed create a resource but then returns a 404 error.
 This was later fixed in [version 2.25.2](https://github.com/digitalocean/terraform-provider-digitalocean/issues/906) of the provider.